The z=1.03 Merging Cluster SPT-CL J0356-5337: New Strong Lensing Analysis with HST and MUSE: Results

 \done{\autoref{fig:mass-contours} shows the mass contours derived from the best-fit lens models {A, B, C, and D}.
 The projected mass density profile, centered on the BCG, is shown in \autoref{fig:mass-profile}.}

 \done{The total projected mass of the cluster, measured within 500~kpc of the BCG, is \massclusterB\ (cylindrical mass), derived from {model B} (see \autoref{table:masses} for results from all models).
-We note that the 95th-percentile statistical uncertainties underestimate the true uncertainty at this radius, as the measurement out to 500 kpc extends beyond the strong lensing regime.
-Regardless, the discovery of new multiple images outside the region between the main two halos provides constraining power on the location and extent of these halos, leading to a more accurate and precise mass estimate than was previously possible.
-Overall the statistical uncertainties are reduced by at least $50\%$ compared to previous work.}
+We note that the 95th percentile statistical uncertainties underestimate the true uncertainty at this radius, as the measurement out to 500 kpc extends beyond the strong lensing regime.
+Regardless, the discovery of new multiple images outside the region between the two main halos provides constraining power on the location and extent of these halos, leading to a more accurate and precise mass estimate than was previously possible.
+Overall, the statistical uncertainties are reduced by at least $50\%$ compared to previous work.}

-\done{We measured the masses of the different sub-cluster components (the ``BCG cluster core'', hereafter BCG, and the ``LRGs core'', hereafter LRGs) by summing the projected mass density output of the strong lensing models inside an aperture with a radius of 80~kpc, centered on each component.
-The BCG component is centered on the BCG at R.A.\ = $59.0895910$, Decl.\ = $-53.6311098$, and the LRGs component is centered on the brightest cluster member galaxy in the group, at R.A.\ = $59.079727$, Decl.\ = $-53.630291$.
+\done{We measured the masses enclosed within projected radius $R$ of the different subcluster components (the ``BCG cluster core'', hereafter $M_{BCG}(<R \text{kpc})$, and the ``LRG core'', hereafter $M_{LRG}(<R \text{kpc})$) by summing the projected mass density output of the strong lensing models inside an aperture with a radius of 80~kpc, centered on each component.
+The BCG component is centered on the BCG at R.A.\ = $59.0895910$, decl.\ = $-53.6311098$, and the LRGs component is centered on the brightest cluster member galaxy in the group, at R.A.\ = $59.079727$, decl.\ = $-53.630291$.
 Following \cite{Mahler2020}, we used a projected radius of 80~kpc because it encloses each component without overlapping with the other.
 We calculated uncertainties using a 95\% confidence interval.}

-\done{We find that the mass of the BCG cluster core is \massBCGB, the mass of the LRGs core is \massLRGsB, and their mass ratio is $1:1.35^{+0.16}_{-0.06}$, all from {model B}.
+\done{We find that the mass of the BCG cluster core is \massBCGB, the mass of the LRG core is \massLRGsB, and their mass ratio is $1:1.35^{+0.16}_{-0.06}$, all from {model B}.
 We find similar results for the masses and mass ratios for {all the models considered in this work}; they are listed in \autoref{table:masses} and presented in \autoref{fig:masses}.
 The statistical uncertainties are estimated from the MCMC sampling of the parameter space.
-To account for possible correlations between the masses within the model, in calculations of mass ratios we first calculated the mass ratio in each sampled step in the MCMC, and then determine the 95\% uncertainty.
+To account for possible correlations between the masses within the model, in calculations of mass ratios, we first calculated the mass ratio in each sampled step in the MCMC and then determined the 95\% uncertainty.
 The implications of this result are discussed in \autoref{sec:disc}.}